ijmccallum/WL_struct/README.md

  - Routing will happen server side. (but services workers can be used to enhance)
  - Testing and performance are our co-religions.
  - Monoliths are not welcome - keep files small & simple(within reason)!
+ - Assume your user is on an old iPhone running Opera Mini over a slow connection (Africa) or they're on UC-Browser (China).